Bend city councilors adopt new development rules that mirror new state laws, encourage more new housing

 Much consternation was heard about using the term "income-qualified housing" instead of the state's term of "affordable housing," but planning staff and councilors assured that the income requirements (generally 80 to 120% of the area's median income) are the same as the state directed, whatever they're called.

-Mayor Melanie Kebler assured one commenter that the new rules don't apply to the small (35 acres) percentage of privately owned land in the PF zone, but that the closely watched potential changes to allow housing on a piece of land by Greenwood Cemetery are going through a separate process that will go before a hearings officer and eventually to the city council.
+,Regarding the closely watched potential changes to allow housing on a piece of land by Greenwood Cemetery, Kebler noted that the proposal is going through a separate land use process that will go before a hearings officer and eventually to the city council.

 Jim Roberts of the West Hills neighborhood said he uses Hillside Park every day but noted that many people don't have that option, as they must commute from cheaper outlying communities because they can't afford to live in Bend.